telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 The fields which can be used in the template are:

 * value - the category value
-* dataItem - the data item, in case a field has been specified
+* dataItem - the data item, in case a field has been specified.
+If the category does not have a corresponding item in the data then an empty object will be passed.
 * format - the default format of the label
 * culture - the default culture (if set) on the label